s1obar/random-stuff/springsecurity/README.md

 ## Description

 This module contains implementations of a different Spring security concepts.
-At the moment only JWT is implemented using Spring 3.
+What is currently implemented:
+* JWT

 ## Technology